GlobeletJS/tile-gl/src/line/README.md

 Line segments are rendered via [instanced drawing][].
 The instance geometry is a simple rectangular quad with four corner points (divided into two triangles).

-The inspiration for tile-gl's line rendering strategy came from Rye Terrell's [fascinating article][Terrell 1].
+The inspiration for tile-gl's line rendering strategy came from [Rye Terrell's fascinating article][Terrell 1].
 However, that article used overlapping instances.
 The overlapping instances are problematic for partially transparent lines.
-Terrell addressed this in his [second article][Terrell 2], by splitting the geometry into non-overlapping instances, with specially-shaped geometries for the line joins.
+Terrell addressed this in [a followup article][Terrell 2], by splitting the geometry into non-overlapping instances, with specially-shaped geometries for the line joins.

 tile-gl sticks with a simple rectangular instance, and applies tapers in the fragment shader to avoid double-rendering the overlap between instances.